jbleuzen/Pico-Private/README.md

 Keep in mind that once a user is identified, he can access every contents with private meta !

 ## Configuration

+### Set Hashing Algorithm

+Either SHA1 or bcrypt may be used.  bcrypt requires the password_verify function available in PHP 5.5, or PHP >= 5.3.7 with https://github.com/ircmaxell/password_compat

 ### Add users